-Faculty Senate Committees charged with promoting the welfare of a diverse faculty are: Professional Compensation and Welfare, Professional Development, Non-Tenure Track, and Equity, Diversity, and Inclusion.
+Faculty Senate Committees charged with promoting the welfare of a diverse faculty are: Professional Compensation and Welfare, Professional Development, Professional Track Faculty, and Equity, Diversity, and Inclusion.
 Their responsibilities include monitoring faculty compensation, conditions of employment, internal professional support, and opportunities for advancement across ranks and hiring categories.

 Equity Diversity & Inclusion at UNCG: diversity-inclusion.uncg.edu

 - Diversity and Inclusive Excellence, Association of American Colleges and Universities.

 Reviews AACU initiatives and publications that focus on the advancement of diversity and equity in higher education, and the best educational practices for an increasingly diverse population.

 - Toward a Model of Inclusive Excellence and Change in Post-secondary Institutions,

 D. A. Williams, J. Berger, & S. McClendon, ACCU (2005).
 Presents a framework for comprehensive organizational change to achieve Inclusive Excellence, and a re-framing of perspectives on diversity and quality.